Aurora Public Schools superintendent finalist: Alleged links to school scandal inaccurate

 Prior to joining APS, Wright served in his home state of Georgia as area executive director for the Northeast Learning Community in the Fulton County School System, an urban Atlanta-area school district with nearly 100,000 students, 100 schools, and 14,000 staff and support personnel.

-"Andre’s educational experiences from paraprofessional to Chief Academic Officer, reaffirm his belief that every adult who has contact with a student is essential to that child’s success, and it does truly take a village to raise a child," according to his profile provided during the DPS superintendent search process.
+"Andre’s educational experiences from paraprofessional to Chief Academic Officer, reaffirm his belief that every adult who has contact with a student is essential to that child’s success, and it does truly take a village to raise a child," stated his profile, which was provided during the DPS superintendent search process.